AdiwenoRS/Flask_todo-list/README.md

 # Requirements
-The codes are written by me in python version 3.10.12
+The code is written in Python version 3.10.12.

-Python version requirement to run,
-Must        : all python3 versions
-Recomended  : python3.10
+## Python Version Requirement
+- **Must**: Compatible with all Python 3 versions.
+- **Recommended**: Python 3.10

-Modules need to install:
+## Modules to Install
-flask         : pip install flask flask-mysql   : pip install flask-mysql
+To run this code, you need to install the following Python modules:

+- Flask: `pip install flask`
+- Flask-MySQL: `pip install flask-mysql`
-WSGI Server   : pip install gevent
+- WSGI Server (Gevent): `pip install gevent`
+Save to grepper